gradle/gradle/design-docs/jdk9-support.md

 - No failure attempting to build `main`, where `D` contains bad code
 - Reasonable error message attempting to build `main`, where `C` contains bad code

-### Open issues

-- Declare a dependency set at the component level, to be used as the default for all its source sets.

-## Story: Consuming an API jar should throw an error

-Make sure that if a user puts a stubbed API jar on classpath, during execution of the program, an error is thrown.
-This should already be implemented at this point, this story is about adding intergration tests that make sure that we really provide sensible error messages to the user.
-If necessary, update the error messages so that they are clearly understandable.

-### Test cases

-- class `B` of library `LB` instantiates class `A` of library `LA`
-   * Should not throw an error if runtime jar of `LA` is used
-   * Should throw `UnsupportedOperationException` if the stubbed API jar is used

-- class `B` of library `LB` calls static method of class `A` of library `LA`
-   * Should not throw an error if runtime jar of `LA` is used
-   * Should throw `UnsupportedOperationException` if the stubbed API jar is used

 ### DSL Improvements

 Exported libraries can also be declared directly in the `api` configuration block via the `requires <Dependency Selector>` syntax: